dtzxporter/DTZxPorterLanding/_tools/diver.md

 - 1.14 - Support for more animations. ~99% are exportable.
 - 1.15 - Added all in-use file type names and verified them.
 - 1.16 - Fixed models which have no lods (uncommon).
+- 1.17 - Relaxed placeholder model constraints so that base skeletons can be exported.